Working with Git

 Double-click a file to view its side-by-side comparison.

-You can open the file for editing by clicking the Open File icon in the top-right corner of the window.
+You can open the file for editing by clicking the Open File icon at the top-right corner of the screen.
 Go back to the changes by clicking the Open Changes icon.

 When in the editor, if there are changes to a file, the Open Changes icon is also available when you open the file.

 Staging, committing and pushing changes